farshaddavoudi/ExcelWizard/README.md

 Generating Excel in this case for single or multi sheets are the same.
 Using the `GenerateCompoundExcel` method (`BlazorDownloadCompoundExcel` in case of Blazor application) you can create any customized Excel file.
 Just go along with the `CompoundExcelBuilder` argument and provide the necessary parts for your Excel.

 Tip: We do not use any attributes (`[ExcelSheet]` and `[ExcelColumn]`) here.

+### Complete Example
+Lets assume we have an application related to a company financials and we want to have a custom Excel report like below format:

+Excem Image here

+You can download the Excel from here.

+So, clearly it is a Compound Excel, not the GridLayout one.
+In this case, we should fetch all the data from our database, in other words, get the report Db Model (DTO) to convert it to our Excel.

+### Steps to create CompoundExcelBuilder model:

+**
+#####1- Analyze Excel Template and Divide It to Sections
+#####2- Create Sections Model
+#####3- Create the `CompoundExcelBuilder` model
+#####4- Use `ExcelWizardService` and `CompoundExcelBuilder` model to generate our Excel
+**

+**1- Analyze Excel Template and Divide It to Sections**

+Analyze the Excel template and divide it to **Table**s, **Row**s and **Cell**s sections (Each section will be mapped to its ExcelWizard model), then create each section model.
+We use these section models in the next step to create the `CompoundExcelBuilder` model by putting them all together.

+For our example, the Excel is composed of these sections:

+1-
+2-
+3-
+4-
+5-

+**2- Create each section model**

+These models are `Table` model, `Row` model and `Cell` model.
+All of these models are ExcelWizard models and will use in generating the main `CompoundExcelBuilder` model.

+**3- Create the `ExcelBuilderBuilder`**

+At last, we create our main model by using the sections model created in Step 2 plus other styles that are available in this class.